Choosing the Right Wall Paint for Your Home

 - Great for/Not great for depends on the shade.
 Dark purples, follow the same rules as red/orange.
 Lavenders, follow the same rules as blue.

-CHOOSING THE RIGHT EXTERIOR COLOR
+CHOOSING THE RIGHT INTERIOR PAINT

-Assuming you don’t belong to a Homeowner’s Association, choosing an exterior paint color is more challenging than an interior for a few reasons: 1.
-Everyone sees it; 2.
-It can alter the feel of your entire street; 3.
-It can add to your property value.
-When choosing an exterior color, consider these following to-dos:
+Assuming you don’t belong to a Homeowner’s Association, choosing an exterior paint color is more challenging than an interior for a few reasons:

-- Plan your colors around “permanent” aspects of your home, such as a roof color, stonework, and cement.
+- Plan your colors around “permanent” aspects of your home, such as roof color, stonework, and cement.

 - Research your home’s architectural era.
 Maybe there is a classic color that can restore some of its original charms.

 - Look around your block.
 If there are a few houses with funky accent colors–go for it!
 Doors, fences, and mailboxes can be fun items that can jazz up an otherwise neutral palette; however, if your block is pretty reserved as far as color goes, don’t be that guy.
 Don’t do a flamingo pink all over.
-Don’t even do flamingo pink accents.
+Don’t even do flamingo-pink accents.
 Keep your resale value high, keep your house aligned with the neighborhood style.

 If you’re ready to choose paint colors, view this video for ideas on how to tie in an all-over color, shutter colors, and accents.

 Painting can be stressful.
-You know what’s stress-free?
+Do you know what’s stress-free?
 LeafGuard® brand gutters.
 Fortunately, they come in a variety of colors, so once you’re done choosing your color scheme for your home, we can add to the curb appeal with new gutters.
 Contact us at Home Solutions of Iowa when you’re ready!